Scroll down to find out more!

 It's hard not to break the solved pieces while fixing new ones.
-We need to divide the cube into layers and use algorithms in each step which don't break the solved layers.
+We need to divide the cube into layers and use algorithms in each step which don't break the finished parts.

 We've marked the six faces of the cube with the initials of their names.

-A letter alone means a clockwise rotation of the face while the counterclockwise turn is marked with an apostrophe (ex.
-F').
+A letter by itself means a clockwise rotation of the face while a counterclockwise turn is marked with an apostrophe.

 Click the buttons to see the animated rotations in action.